Foggy Ruins of Time – Where Did Etta Candy’s “Woo Woo” Come From?

 This is the first in a series (of indefinite length and regularity) of pieces giving you the cultural context behind certain comic book characters/behaviors.
 You know, the sort of then-topical references that have faded into the “foggy ruins of time.”

 It’s basically like Meta-Messages, except that this is about references in old comics that have nothing to do with other comics, but rather the popular culture of the time.
 To wit, twenty years from now, a college senior watching episodes of Seinfeld will likely miss a lot of the then-topical pop culture humor (like the very specific references in “The Understudy” to the Nancy Kerrigan/Tonya Harding scandal).
+Here is an archive of all the Foggy Ruins of Time installments so far.

 Today, we look at the impressively wide influence Hugh Herbert had upon popular culture, including Wonder Woman’s sidekick, Etta Candy…